cs-uob/COMS20012/docs/lectures/LECTURE6.md

-# Lecture 6 - Threads and Synchronizations
+# Lecture 6 - Processes

 The material is subdivided in small videos.